nfargier/thermoflux-rtd/docs/extended_info.rst

 Definition of metabolites with non-decomposable or unknown structures The formula and charge for these metabolites should be defined using the COBRApy attributes with metabolite.formula and metabolites.charge.

+Local cache to access eQuilibrator compounds
+When 'Thermo-Flux' queries an eQuilibrator compound for the first time, eQuilibrator will require downloading the latest up-to-date database of eQuilibrator compounds.
+This local cache is named compound.sqlite and integrates native functions to retrieve compounds or manually add compounds (https://equilibrator.readthedocs.io/en/latest/local_cache.html).

 Step 3.
 Calculation of Gibbs formation energies